CPA Exam Score Release Dates

 How to Check Your CPA Score Online

-Candidates from CA, IL, MD, KY, NV, OK, ND states will obtain their CPA Exam scores from their state board of accountancy’s website.
+Candidates from CA, IL, MD, KY, NV, OK, ND states may obtain their CPA Exam scores from their state board of accountancy’s website.
 All other candidates can obtain their scores from NASBA’s candidate portal.

 List of NASBA States For Checking CPA Exam Scores